Fusion4Energy/F4Enix/docs/source/developers/contributing.rst

 An easy wasy to approach the world of git actions and their integration with GitHub is to use `GitHub Desktop <https://desktop.github.com/>`_.

-Development of OpenMC relies heavily on branching; specifically, we use a branching model sometimes referred to as git flow.
+Development of F4Enix relies heavily on branching; specifically, we use a branching model sometimes referred to as git flow.
 If you plan to contribute to F4Enix development, we highly recommend that you read this
 `blog post <https://nvie.com/posts/a-successful-git-branching-model/>`_